 - Submit a complete draft to the Dissertation Committee, who certifies that the dissertation is ready for presentation.
 Note that university policy gives one month for faculty to complete and return comments on a thesis draft, and there may be several rounds of edits.
 A minimum of two weeks before the dissertation defense/final examination and public departmental seminar, a complete and defendable dissertation must be submitted to the Dissertation Committee for review. - 2.
 Schedule your public seminar.
 It should be during the academic year if possible, and it is recommended to use a time when most of the department can attend, such as the Friday Lunch Talks.
 The graduate program coordinator can help you find a time and place in the department, and it is the student's responsibility to add the seminar to the department event calendar.
 The Faculty Advisor usually announces the seminar to the department by email. - 3.
 Public Seminar.
 Students must present a public departmental seminar on the results of their work before a final draft can be accepted. - 4.
 Defense.
 The dissertation defense follows the public departmental seminar and is a 1-2 hour long oral examination, restricted to members of the Dissertation Committee, on any aspects of the research.
 See the Earth and Planetary Sciences Ph.D. and M.S.
 Degree Requirements for an explanation of the possible outcomes of the dissertation defense.
-The Dissertation Committee Chair will complete a Report of Final Examination for Ph.D., Plan C form. - 5.
+The Dissertation Committee Chair will complete a Ph.D.
+Final Exam Report form. - 5.
 Collect signatures from your dissertation committee on your Dissertation Title Page after you have given your Public Seminar and Defense. - 6.
 File the thesis with Graduate Studies.
-For deadlines, formatting, and filing instructions, see the Graduate Studies filing deadlines and process. - 7.
+For deadlines, formatting, and filing instructions, see the Graduate Studies filing deadlines and process.
+You will complete the GradSphere Filing Process form, where you upload your signed dissertation title page and provide additional information.
+The form instructs you to upload your dissertation on ProQuest.
+Note: until the form is corrected, it asks for a PDF upload of a PhD Final Exam report; instead upload a blank piece of paper.
+Check that your dissertation chair has submitted the PhD Final Exam Report on GradSphere to report the result of your defense.
+The Filing Process form will route on GradSphere to the Major Professor and Committee Chair (usually the same person; they will check that the signed title page is correct), before routing to Graduate Studies. - 7.
 Submit your Department of EPS Exit Checklist to the Graduate Program Coordinator.